msi-ris/CHURP/README.md

 - Bulk RNAseq

 ## Current Version
-The current version is `0.2.3`, released on 2022-05-06.
+The current version is `0.2.4`, released on 2023-11-27.

-## Development Version
+## Development Versions
-To gain access to the development version, with experimental new features and bug fixes, please clone this repository and run `git checkout dev` from within the cloned repository.
+To gain access to a development version, with experimental new features and bug fixes, please contact the MSI help desk.
+Be warned that development versions are highly unstable and not tested for accuracy; you should only use a development version if you are familiar with Python package development and RNAseq analysis "by hand."

 ### Old Versions
 If you need to use an older version of the pipelines to reproduce an analysis,